Aristide Cavaillé-Coll

 Aristide Cavaillé-Coll ([aʁistid kavaje kɔl]; 4 February 1811 – 13 October 1899) was a French organ builder.
 He has the reputation of being the most distinguished organ builder of the 19th century.
 He pioneered innovations in the art and science of organ building that permeated the profession and influenced the course of organ building, composing and improvising through the early 20th century.

 As the author of scientific journal articles about the organ construction details, he published the results of his research and experiments.

 He was the inventor of the symphonic organ being able to follow smooth and immediate dynamic changes like a symphonic orchestra.
-This goal was reached by: a) invention of harmonic flue and reed stops, such as the flûte harmonique, trompette harmonique, clairon harmonique, b) invention of divided windchest with 2-3 different wind pressure sections, c) creation of groups of stops (jeux d'anches and jeux de fonds) allowing for fast dynamics changes without taking hands out of the keyboards by the organist, d) organ specification planning on the base of orchestral quartet".

 His most famous organs were built in Paris in Saint-Denis Basilica (1841), Église de la Madeleine, Sainte-Clotilde Basilica (1859), Saint-Sulpice church (his largest instrument; behind the classical façade), Notre-Dame Cathedral (behind the classical façade), baron Albert de L'Espée's residence in Biarritz (moved finally to the Sacré-Cœur Basilica), and many others.
-After Cavaillé-Coll's death, Charles Mutin maintained the business into the beginning of the 20th century.
 The organ reform movement in the 20th century sought to return organ building to a more Baroque style; but since then, Cavaillé-Coll's designs have come back into fashion.

 Life

 Born in Montpellier, France, to Dominique, one in a line of organ builders, he showed early talent in mechanical innovation.
 He exhibited an outstanding fine art when designing and building his famous instruments.
-There is a before and an after Cavaillé-Coll.
-His organs are "symphonic organs": that is, they can reproduce the sounds of other instruments and combine them as well.
-His largest and greatest organ is in Saint-Sulpice, Paris.
-Featuring 100 stops and five manuals, this instrument, which unlike many others remains practically unaltered, is a candidate to become a UNESCO World Heritage Site.
+His organs are "symphonic organs": they can reproduce the sounds of other instruments and combine them as well.

 Cavaillé-Coll was also known for his financial problems - he focused mostly on the organ building art, leaving finance less attention.
 The art of his handcrafted instruments, unparalleled at that time, was not enough to ensure his firm's survival.
 It was taken over in 1898, shortly before his death, by Charles Mutin, who continued in the organ business, but by the 1940s the firm had almost disappeared.

 Cavaillé-Coll died in Paris on 13 October 1899 and is buried in the Montparnasse Cemetery.